Why the World’s Best Brands Focus on HospitalityPublished November 26, 2018

 About the Author

 In 2007, Stan Endicott founded Slingshot Group.
-It has grown to become one of the top church staffing and coaching companies in America.
+It has grown to become one of the top church staffing and coaching companies in America. e follows the instruction and understanding of Proverbs, 20:5: “The purposes of a person’s heart are deep waters, but one who has insight draws them out.”
 Most recently Stan’s creative approach to coaching has been captured in his IMPROVleadership coaching model, which helps leaders build trust, encourage risk-taking, increase collaboration, and promote creativity.
 Today his role at Slingshot Group is that of CCO, Chief Culture Officer.